 In 1980, Dr. Nelson began his career with Kemin as director of research and development.
 During his tenure, Nelson and his team pioneered the process of isolating and purifying the antioxidant molecule lutein for human consumption in supplements and fortified foods.
 Researchers have identified the central role lutein plays in human eye health, specifically in reducing risk of age-related macular degeneration, the leading cause of adult blindness.
 Now, over 60 million people consume lutein daily through supplements and fortified foods.
 Among the many commercial and scientific advancements at Kemin, this distinguished breakthrough launched the company into new markets.

 Dr. Nelson was recognized as one of the top 100 CEO Leaders in STEM (Science, Technology, Engineering, and Math) by STEMconnector at the 2013 U.S. News & World Report’s STEM Solutions Summit.
 Ernst & Young named him Entrepreneur of the Year for Life Sciences in the Central Midwest in 2009.
 In July 2015, he was appointed by the Governor to co-chair the STEM Advisory Council for a two-year term.
 He is a board member for a leading international corporation.
-He continues to have a passion for science education and is serving for a second time as the Board Chair of the Science Center of Iowa.
+He continues to have a passion for science education and served two terms as the Board Chair of the Science Center of Iowa from 2017-2020.
 In his first term, he helped lead a successful development effort for construction of the $62 million Science Center.
-Nelson is also the owner of MedPharm Iowa, the only licensed medical cannabis manufacturer in Iowa.
+Nelson is also the owner of MedPharm Iowa, a licensed medical cannabis manufacturer in Iowa.

 Your questions and feedback are important to us.
 Let us know how we can help you learn more about Kemin, our products, our services or our website.